Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Conclusion

 \section{Conclusion}

-We have proposed a computationally efficient adaptive-rank implicit algorithm for solving time-dependent advection-diffusion partial differential equations with variable coefficients.
-We discretize the PDE using second-order centered finite differences in space and implicitly in time with up to third-order accuracy using DIRK, resulting in a generalized Sylvester matrix equation.
-Our algorithm is based on several key strategies: constructing dimension-wise basis from extended Krylov subspaces, projecting the original matrix equation onto a {reduced system} to solve for {a coefficient matrix}, devising an effective Averaged-Coefficient Sylvester (ACS) preconditioner for the reduced system, {and a computationally efficient procedure for the residual evaluation}.
-This combined approach achieves a computational complexity of $\mathcal{O}(N r^2 + r^3)$, with $r$ being the rank of the solution during Krylov iteration process, effectively mitigating the curse of dimensionality and making it comparable in efficiency to constant-coefficient cases \cite{el2024krylov}.
-We have verified our algorithm through a series of numerical experiments.
-Overall, our adaptive-rank algorithm offers a scalable and efficient solution for time-dependent advection-diffusion type PDEs with variable coefficients.
-It effectively balances computational cost and accuracy by efficiently constructing and truncating the Krylov basis and dynamically adjusting the solution rank.
-The ability to handle large meshes and time steps without sacrificing accuracy makes it a promising tool for a wide range of applications.
-Future research directions include extending the algorithm to higher dimensions and nonlinear PDEs.
+a computationally efficient adaptive-rank implicit algorithm for solving time-dependent advection-diffusion partial differential equations with variable coefficients.
+We formulate the corresponding implicit system as a GSE, for which we follow a projection type approach, namely: constructing dimension-wise basis from xKrylov subspaces, projecting the original matrix equation onto a {reduced system}, and solving for {the coefficient matrix}.
+Our approach innovates in the way we construct the Krylov subspaces, and in the solution of the reduced system, which leverages GMRES effectively preconditioned with an effective Averaged-Coefficient Sylvester (ACS) approximation.
+The approach achieves a 1D-like computational complexity (of $\mathcal{O}(N r^2) + \mathcal{O}(r^{d+1})$, with $r$ being the rank of the solution during Krylov iteration process and $d$ the dimensionality) and memory storage [of $\mathcal{O}(N r) + \mathcal{O}(r^{d})$], effectively mitigating the curse of dimensionality when the solution rank is bounded and making it comparable in efficiency to the constant-coefficient case \cite{el2024krylov}. \HHONE{Such complexity scaling is numerically verified with extensive tests, with the maximal rank $r$ found to be independent of the 1D grid size $N$ {for practical grid resolutions and convergence tolerances}.} Future research directions include extending the algorithm to higher dimensions and nonlinear PDEs.